-Game Of Thrones Season 7 Location Hints Arya Will Reunite With This Character
+‘Game Of Thrones’ Season 7 Location Hints Arya Will Reunite With This Character

 ‘Game Of Thrones’ Beyond Season 7: What Is The ‘Bittersweet’ Ending?
 [Theories]

-In season 1 Arya and Nymeria were separated after the wolf attacked then Prince Joffrey to protect Arya.
+In Season 1 Arya and Nymeria were separated after the wolf attacked then Prince Joffrey to protect Arya.
 Arya forced the wolf to leave her to prevent it from being killed in retribution for Joffrey’s attack.
-The wolves are special to the Stark children because they were originally given to them by their father Ned Stark.
+The wolves are special to the Stark children because they were originally given to them by their father, Ned Stark.
 There are also indications in the books and the TV series that all of the Starks have something of a supernatural connection to their direwolves.

 mar–direwolf of arya stark, nymeria pic.twitter.com/PEpK7SDo6I